- Do you fall within our Rehoming area?

 Yes.

-Assessments– At both the Handling and Riding Assessments you will be expected to complete and sign a Registration Form and Disclaimer.
+Assessments – At both the Handling and Riding Assessments you will be expected to complete and sign a Registration Form and Disclaimer.
 You will also receive a copy of a Risk Assessment for the Assessment.

-Rehoming– You will be expected to sign our Loan Agreements, Direct Debit Form, Consent Form and Payment Slip.
+Rehoming – You will be expected to sign our Loan Agreements, Direct Debit Form, Consent Form and Payment Slip..

 Yes.

-All of the equines undergo a Rehoming Assessment before being placed up for Rehoming.
+All the equines undergo a Rehoming Assessment before being placed up for Rehoming.
 This allows us to highlight these areas to the potential new home.
-We ask that when they leave the Centre they are given time to settle into their new home and routine as some may take longer.
+We ask that when they leave the Farm, they are given time to settle into their new home and routine as some may take longer.

 They are split into different Schemes so that we can provide extra support to those equines that need it.

-Our Veterans may have been placed on this Scheme due to age or having health problems, typically manageable issues such as COPD and Cushing’s.
+Our Veterans may have been placed on this Scheme due to advancing age or having complex health problems, typically manageable issues such as COPD and Cushing’s.
 They may have also returned from a home and been retired and looking for a quieter life.

 Occasionally.